redorb/olx-scraper/README.md

  - don't ask me why style refers to style.css from static/theme/default.
 Have no idea too
  - why cli script requests each url one by one? because it was easier to develop.
 It could be fixed using asyncio or threading
  - can you feed olx url from browser, not from commandline? if any develop will be made I will do it
+ - why there are many advertisments and only few markers on the map? because many advertisments have default location, which results of drawing them in the same point.
+I could think of change it to draw markers in slightly different location in such cases